How many solar panels do I need?

 The best approach is to find out your consumption in two months: one in summer and one in winter.
 Then all you need to do is add them together and multiply the result by six to get your approximate annual usage.

-After that, it's once again just matter of dividing by the average kWh generated by a 430-watt panel, which is 366, and finding the nearest whole number.
+After that, it's once again just a matter of dividing by the average number of kWh generated by a 430-watt panel, which is 366, and finding the nearest whole number.

 Step 1: Add a winter month's usage to a summer month's usage